aksommerville/fullmoon4/README.md

 - [ ] Scripts to analyze logs.
 - [ ] Metal
 - [x] Music consistently skips a few beats at startup.
+- [ ] Tweak firenozzle timing on third screen so a determined speedrunner can pass thru without stopping.
+- [x] seamonster and raccoon: Delay before first missile?
+I want to make it more deterministic for speed running. ...i think raccoons are ok.

 ### After GDEX